-• Provide blocks of nesting habitat with a minimum size of 40 acres (16 ha) with 80-160 (32-64 ha) acres or larger being ideal.
-Nesting hen pheasants select for and are most successful in large blocks of un-fragmented nesting habitat.
+- Provide blocks of nesting habitat with a minimum size of 40 acres (16 ha) with 80-160 (32-64 ha) acres or larger being ideal.
+Nesting hen pheasants select for and are most successful in large blocks of un-fragmented nesting habitat. - Use high diversity of native species or non-invasive introduced grass species for upland habitat establishment.
+Make restorations as diverse as possible, considering logistical and financial constraints, while containing native wildflowers and other native forbs.

-- Use native species or non-invasive introduced species for upland habitat establishment. - Manage existing upland habitat by haying, grazing, prescribed fire, disking, interseeding of forbs and chemical application to encourage early successional habitat and discourage invasion of exotic grasses (e.g. smooth brome and Kentucky bluegrass). - Where brood habitat is thought to be limiting, establish "brood plots" containing all broad-leafed plants such as wildflowers. - Control noxious weeds by spot treating infested areas in lieu of blanket spraying when possible to minimize loss of beneficial broad-leafed plants. - As necessary, use 2-3 years of farming as seedbed preparation for grassland restoration efforts of non-native grasslands. - Conduct having operations after the primary nesting season (July 30 or later). - Remove non-beneficial trees (not providing thermal cover) from uplands to reduce available perching/nest sites for raptors and to reduce nest depredation from edge-oriented mammalian predators. - Remove abandoned buildings within and in close proximity to nesting habitat to reduce mammalian predator habitat. - Include small grains, particularly winter wheat, in cropping rotations to provide nesting habitat.
+- Manage existing upland habitat by haying, grazing, prescribed fire, disking, interseeding of forbs and chemical application to encourage early successional habitat and discourage invasion of exotic grasses (e.g., smooth brome and Kentucky bluegrass). - Where brood habitat is thought to be limiting, establish "brood plots" containing predominantly broad-leafed plants, such as wildflowers. - Control noxious weeds by spot treating infested areas in lieu of blanket spraying, when possible, to minimize loss of beneficial broad-leafed plants.
+Where applicable, use selective herbicides in lieu of broad-spectrum herbicides. - As necessary, use 2-3 years of farming as seedbed preparation for grassland restoration efforts of non-native grasslands. - Conduct haying operations after the primary nesting season (August 2 or later).
+In lieu of annual haying, nesting habitat could be enhanced by harvesting forage on every other year or longer rotation. - When authorization of emergency haying and grazing of CRP occurs, it is recommended haying occurs on only 50 percent of the field over a 2-year period in fields 30 acres (16 ha) or larger.
+This is intended to maintain some nesting and winter cover on most CRP contracts every year. - Remove non-beneficial woody habitat (not providing adequate thermal cover) from uplands to reduce available perching/nest sites for raptors and to reduce nest depredation from edge-oriented mammalian predators.
+When non-beneficial woody habitat is removed, replace with a high diversity native, or non-invasive introduced grasses, and forbs. - Remove abandoned buildings within and near nesting habitat to reduce mammalian predator habitat. - Include small grains, particularly winter wheat, in cropping rotations to provide alternative nesting habitat.